 Five years ago when I launched my jewelry business, I thought “hell yeah/ damn right/lucky me/I got this!”--a life where I can make art, grow with a like-minded community, and work with amazing, kick-ass clients all the while using the most beautiful materials as my medium.
-Five years later, I’m grateful to be part of an industry that is trying to be accountable and still asking hard questions like, “where can we get ethical stones from?”
+Five years later, I’m grateful to be part of an industry that is trying to be accountable and still asking hard questions like, “where can we get sustainable, conflict-free and ethical stones from?”

 Option one: Recycled Diamonds (aka - post-consumer, upcycled, antique diamonds, vintage diamonds):

 Recycling the diamonds and stones from your antique jewelry and family heirlooms is a great way to design your own one-of-a-kind piece.
 Once you’ve had the diamonds or stones assessed for cracks and chips, they can be reused for a piece that fuses the vintage and the modern.
 And, antique diamonds often feature beautiful cuts that can’t be found today, and best of all, no new mining took place for the creation of the piece.
 Recycled diamonds are readily available, and you might already have some on hand that can be re purposed into new jewelry and given new life.
 Some of my favorite commissions have been from clients who want to use existing diamonds.

 Option two: Newly-Mined Natural Diamonds